Elmykekillin/Pokedex/README.md

 # Pokedex
-Pokedex using pokeApi based in Axios request
-First 150 pokemons
+Pokedex using Axios for the request to the PokeApi First 150 pokemons